dadrus/persistence-test/README.md

 - `connection.url`, which defines the url to the available interface.
 E.g. `jdbc:neo4j:bolt://localhost:7687`.
 This property is mandatory.
 - `user.name`, which defines the user name to be used during connection establishment.
 This property is optional.
 - `user.password`, which defines the password of the user to be used during connection establishment.
 This property is optional as well.

+Same approach can be used if Hibernate OGM Neo4j extension is used in embedded mode.

+A special note on Kundera: It still depends on a pretty old Neo4j (1.8.1) version.
+So even JPA-Unit's neo4j extension understands the configuration dialect of Kundera, I didn't find a version of Noe4j Harness, which can expose BOLT or
+HTTP protocols and is binary compatible with the version used by Kundera.
+With other words, as long as Kundera is not updated to use a more recent version of Neo4j, the usage of this JPA provider will most probably be not possible.

 ### Data Set Format